CodeRulerNo1/MNIST-ML-models/README.md

 # Handwritten Digit Recognition - Virtualyyst Assignment

 ## Overview
-This project is an AI assignment for Virtualyyst, focused on developing a machine learning pipeline to classify grayscale images of handwritten digits (0-9) from the MNIST dataset.
+This project is focused on developing a machine learning pipeline to classify grayscale images of handwritten digits (0-9) from the MNIST dataset.
 The project implements and compares three classical machine learning models—K-Nearest Neighbors (KNN), Support Vector Machine (SVM), and Decision Tree—implemented from scratch and using scikit-learn.

 ## Project Structure
 - `main.ipynb`: The main Jupyter Notebook containing the entire pipeline: data loading, preprocessing, model implementation, evaluation, and reporting.